SaajanM/food-blog/content/_index.md

 Ratings need to be context aware.
-You can't say that a 15 course meal from a fancy restaurant on your birthday is somehow better or worse than a home cooked stew your parent's make you when you are sick.
+You can't say that a 15 course meal from a fancy restaurant on your birthday is somehow better or worse than a home cooked stew your parents make you when you are sick.

 Well you could, I suppose, but you would also be wrong.